BrunoSilvaFreire/Kokku/README.md

 # ECS Inventory System
 This is an inventory system implementation making hybrid use of Unity's ECS, while also using traditional MonoBehaviours.

+In general, the MonoBehaviour side is responsible for pooling events, and creating the appropriate "event entities", and ECS is responsible for the main UI logic, processing user inputs, and updating the corresponding visual representation.
 ## Architecture
 Since Unity doesnt currently provide an ECS native UI solution, and UI Toolkit doesn't have a robust animation integration, the elected solution is Unity's uGUI system, because it is much more consolidated and allows for